-Parties to litigation in Bermuda may be awarded post-judgment interest under the Interest and Credit Charges (Regulation) Act 1975.
+Parties to litigation in Bermuda may be awarded post-judgment interest at the rate of 3.5% per annum, under the Interest and Credit Charges (Regulation) Act 1975.
 Such interest can be awarded at the discretion of the court, on a simple or compound basis, and it normally accrues from the date of judgment until payment of the judgment sum.

-9.4 Enforcement Mechanisms of a Domestic Judgment

-Writ of Fieri Facias
+9.4 Enforcement Mechanisms of a Domestic Judgment Writ of Fieri Facias